teopufulete/dinobot/README.md

 # dinobot

-Maven Project to emulate browser and play Google Chrome dino game using Genetic Algorithms to train RL Agent on Discrete action space
+Maven Project to emulate browser and automate playing Google Chrome dino game using Selenium.

+Genetic Algorithms to train RL Agent on Discrete action space